Skip to content

 Transfer admissions is an opportunity for rising 2L students to join the Harvard Law School community after completing their 1L year at another law school.
 We encourage all interested and eligible applicants to apply.

-The transfer application typically opens up in early May and the submission deadline is usually in mid-June.
-We aim to notify transfer applicants of their admission decision in early July.
+The transfer application typically opens up in early May and the submission deadline is in mid-June.
+We aim to notify transfer applicants of their admission decision by early July.

 Eligibility